-Design note: the Mesh menu is specific to Edit Mode and does not appear unless that editing context is active.
+Design note: the Mesh menu is specific to Edit Mode and does not appear unless that particular editing context is active.

 Flip Selected Faces